How to see all files on Mac (and reveal hidden ones)

 This last folder is hidden for a reason, so make sure you don’t delete anything accidentally.

-Another easy way to see all files on your Mac is through Terminal.
-Use command prompts to control the system directly.
+Another way to reveal invisible files and folders on your Mac is through Terminal.
+You can use command prompts to control the system directly.

 Open Terminal to uncover hidden files and folders: